miramor/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/ExtraProject/README.md

 We looked at a small 50x50 area to reduce computation time.

 **How to use**:
 Two uncommon modules were used in this code.
-The `mlxtend` module for calculating variance, bias and loss, and `tqmd` for displaying progressbar in terminal during bootstrap.
+The *mlxtend* module for calculating variance, bias and loss, and *tqmd* for displaying progressbar in terminal during bootstrap.
+Other dependencies are numpy, matplotlib, sklearn, seaborn, imageio, inpsect, warnings and importlib.

 Running the file
 ```python